hanabi/hanabi.github.io/Reference.md

 ### Finessed Cards

 - Even though *Finessed* cards are unclued, you can think of them as having an invisible clue on them.
 (Because they are already "gotten".)
-- Thus, if a *Finessed* card is given a clue, along with some other card, then the focus of the clue would be on the other card (because the focus of a clue is always on the "brand new card" introduced).
+- Thus, if a clue touches a *Finessed* card and some other card that did not have a clue on it, then the focus of the clue would be on the other card (because the focus of a clue is always on the "brand new card" introduced).

 <br />